DeflatedPickle/JustJunk/README.md

 - Dumpster Diver - Open A Dumpster
 - One Mans Trash Is Another Mans Treasure - Make Use Of Some Found Trash
 - I'm The Trash Man - Eat Garbage
+- I Don't Need This - Throw something on the ground
+- You Fool! - Acquire Fools Gold (Pyrite)
+- First Steps - Move

 ### Baubles
 #### Rings